2 Project governance

 - Complete the project progress report which confirms the project still meets the standard and is still on track.

 - Project developer prepares a basic monitoring report containing imagery of the site as follows, to confirm the health, growth and extent of the woodland.
-Project developers should check proposed aerial imagery with the Woodland Carbon Code Secretariat (for self-assessment) or verifier (for verification):
+Project developers should check proposed aerial imagery with the Woodland Carbon Code team (for self-assessment) or verifier (for verification):

 - Representative geotagged site-based photos (minimum three to four, more if the project consists of lots of separate compartments) AND